willstepp/writings/hunger/hunger.md

 He gave his friend a soft kick in the side and Gawoni startled awake.
 Mika laughed.

 Why do you laugh?
 Gawoni said.
 He stretched both arms above him and yawned like a mountain lion.
-I was awake.
+I was awake the whole time.

 Again Mika asked his friend to open the gate.
 Gawoni, when his eyes adjusted to the dim light of morning, gave Mika a strange look.

 Where are you going so early in the morning?

-To do what my father asked of me.
+To do what my father has asked of me.

 But where?